Silent information regulator protein

-Silent Information Regulator (SIR) proteins are involved in regulating gene expression.
-SIR proteins organize heterochromatin near telomeres, rDNA, and at silent loci including hidden mating type loci in yeast.
+Silent information regulator (SIR) proteins are involved in regulating gene expression.
+SIR proteins organize heterochromatin near telomeres, ribosomal DNA (rDNA), and at silent loci including hidden mating type loci in yeast.
 The SIR family of genes encodes catalytic and non-catalytic proteins that are involved in de-acetylation of histone tails and the subsequent condensation of chromatin around a SIR protein scaffold.
 Some SIR family members are conserved from yeast to humans.